 COMPANIES currently obligated:

-- • Companies that want to implement a crime, criminal risks and anti-bribery prevention system.
+- Companies that want to implement a crime, criminal risk and anti-bribery prevention system.

-- • Companies of any size that operate in the financial sector.
+- Companies of any size operating in the financial sector.

 What implementing a Whistleblower channel provides?

 - Organic law 10/2010 – Prevetion of Money laudering